Stanton powers Paxton, Yanks past Jays 7-2 | Devdiscourse

-Giancarlo Stanton homered and had an RBI double and James Paxton allowed an unearned run in six innings as the New York Yankees beat the Toronto Blue Jays 7-2 on Saturday afternoon.
-Stanton doubled to drive in Aaron Judge and then scored on Mike Ford's RBI single in the fourth.
+Giancarlo Stanton homered and had an RBI double and James Paxton allowed an unearned run in six innings as the New York Yankees beat the Toronto Blue Jays 7-2 on Saturday afternoon at Yankee Stadium.
+Stanton doubled to drive in Aaron Judge and then scored on Mike Ford's RBI single in the fourth for the Yankees' first two runs.

 Paxton (15-6) won his career-high 10th straight start as he continued a turnaround from a slow start.
 He allowed three hits, struck out seven, walked none and threw 26 curveballs among his 87 pitches.
 During his streak, Paxton has a 2.25 ERA to lower his ERA from 4.72 to 3.73.
 He also has struck out 68 hitters and allowed 35 hits in 60 innings since losing July 26 in Boston.